Tidewater Inc. Data Privacy Statement

 When we ask you for personal data we will always tell you why and how the information will be used.
 Personal data will be retained on file in line with the Company retention policy, taking into account legal requirements and business sector requirements.

-We may share personal data with other organisations in the following circumstances:
+We may share personal data with other organizations in the following circumstances:

 - if the law or a public authority says we must share the personal data or for the administration of justice;